microsoft/msticpy/docs/source/data_acquisition/TIProviders.rst

   'XForce - IBM XForce Lookup. (primary)',
   'GreyNoise - GreyNoise Lookup. (primary)',
-  'AzSTI - Microsoft Sentinel TI provider class. (primary)', 'CrowdSec - CrowdSec CTI Smoke Lookup. (primary)']
+  'AzSTI - Microsoft Sentinel TI provider class. (primary)', 'CrowdSec - CrowdSec CTI Smoke Lookup. (primary)', 'AbuseIPDB - AbuseIPDB Lookup. (primary)']

 .. warning:: Depending on the type of account that you have with a provider, they will typically impose a limit